apostrophecms/uploadfs/README.md

 * Image width, image height and correct file extension are made available to the developer
 * Non-image files are also supported
 * Web access to files can be disabled and reenabled
-* Animated GIFs are preserved, with full support for scaling and cropping
+* Animated GIFs are preserved, with full support for scaling and cropping (if you have `imagemagick` or `imagecrunch`)

 You can also remove a file if needed.